 - Have attempted more than 150 percent of the credits required for your program of study (MTF).
 Example, your Associate Degree is 60 credit hours to complete.
 If you attempt more than 90 credit hours (150% of your 60 hour program), your financial aid would suspend.

 You may file a SAP Appeal Request to be considered for financial aid reinstatement explaining the unusual circumstances that were a factor in not meeting Satisfactory Academic Progress.

 - Complete a FAFSA for the academic year in which you plan to enroll.

 - Complete the SAP Appeal Request, which is located on your Student Self-Service under Financial Aid.

-- You should turn in documentation of any unusual circumstances to the Financial Aid Office after
+- You should turn in documentation of any unusual circumstances by uploading it to your SAP Appeal

 - Death in your family

 - Submit completed Appeal Request through your Student Self-Service.
 If you are appealing for MTF, you should work with your Advisor to complete a Plan of Action (PLOA) and turn it in to the financial aid office.
 It will be reviewed with your appeal.